cysouw/diathesis/text/c02_case.md

 ### [ NAD | N–\hspace{1pt}– ] Dative drop + accusative drop

-Although it is not impossible, it seems to be rather unusual for 'real' ditransitive verbs like *vorlesen* 'to read aloud* [@Next a] to allow for either the accusative [@Next b] or the dative [@Next c] to be dropped.
+Although it is not impossible, it seems to be rather unusual for 'real' ditransitive verbs like *vorlesen* 'to read aloud* [@next a] to allow for either the accusative [@next b] or the dative [@next c] to be dropped.

 :::ex
 a.
 Ich lese dir ein Buch vor.